workgena/awesome-hardware/keyboards/qisan_magicforce_68/en.md

 ## What's wrong?
 - definitely is not premium look
 - weird font on the keycaps
+- DIP-switchers not available in cheapest version
+- no LED backlight in cheapest version

 ## Important specs
 - Detachable cable